all-ride/ride-lib-image/README.md

 ### Implementations

-For more examples, you can check the following implementations of this library:
+For more examples, you can check the following implementation of this library:
 - [ride/web-image](https://github.com/all-ride/ride-web-image)

 ## Installation